stxdg8/circRNA-Analysis/README.md

 # circRNA-Analysis

 This is a repository for circRNA analysis.
-Focusing on idenfitying and investigating circRNAs with an infinite open reading frame (IORF).
+Focusing on identifying and investigating circRNAs with an infinite open reading frame (IORF).